Ibraheim Campbell: Cleveland Browns

-Campbell was selected by the Cleveland Browns in the fourth round (115th overall) of the 2015 NFL Draft.
+Campbell was selected by the Cleveland Browns in the fourth round (115th overall) of the 2015 NFL draft.
 On May 19, Campbell signed a four-year, $2.79 million contract with the Browns with a $512,010 signing bonus.

 In 2016, he started 8 games at strong safety.

-In 2017, he appeared in 8 games (2 starts), before being waived/injured by the Browns and placed on the injured reserve list on November 9.
-He was released with an injury settlement on November 16.
+In 2017, he appeared in 8 games, starting in 2 of those games.
+On November 8, he suffered a hamstring injury during practice.
+He was waived by the Browns and placed on the injured reserve list on November 9.
+The Browns signed defensive back Derron Smith off the Bengals' practice squad to replace him.
+Campbell was released with an injury settlement on November 16.

 Houston Texans

 On December 13, 2017, Campbell was signed to the Houston Texans' practice squad.
 He was promoted to the active roster on December 19.
 On September 1, 2018, Campbell was waived by the Texans.

 Dallas Cowboys

 On September 2, 2018, Campbell was claimed off waivers by the Dallas Cowboys.
-He was waived on October 9, 2018.
+He was waived on October 9, being replaced by Darian Thompson.

 New York Jets

 On October 24, 2018, Campbell was signed by the New York Jets.
-He was waived on November 2, 2018.
+On November 2, fellow safety Rontez Miles was activated and Campbell was waived.

 Green Bay Packers

-On November 5, 2018, the Packers claimed Campbell off waivers to shore up the secondary after trading Ha Ha Clinton-Dix to the Washington Redskins.
-He was placed on injured reserve on December 4, 2018.
+On November 5, 2018, the Green Bay Packers claimed Campbell off waivers to shore up the secondary after trading Ha Ha Clinton-Dix to the Washington Redskins.
+On December 2, in a game against the Arizona Cardinals, Campbell suffered an injury.
+He was placed on injured reserve on December 4, effectively ending his season.

 On August 8, 2019, Campbell was re-signed by the Packers.
-He was placed on the reserve/PUP list on August 31, 2019.
+He was placed on the reserve/physically unable to perform (PUP) list on August 31.
 He was activated off PUP on November 5.
-He made his 2019 debut on November 10 in a Week 10 victory over the Carolina Panthers, recording three solo tackles and a forced fumble.
+On November 10, he made his season debut in a Week 10 victory over the Carolina Panthers, recording three solo tackles and a forced fumble.

 Tennessee Titans

 On May 1, 2020, Campbell was signed by the Tennessee Titans.
-He was released on September 5, 2020.
+Now a vested veteran (4+ seasons in the NFL, can no longer be waived), he was released on September 5.